Acura TLX Insurance Rates

 Rates are averaged for all Acura TLX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a summary of the data that was presented in the illustrations above.
+The following list is a condensed summary of the data that was presented in the illustrations above.

-- Insureds who want higher liability limits will pay about $510 each year to raise limits from a minimum limit to 250/500 limits
+- Consumers who require an increased level of liability coverage will pay approximately $510 per year to raise limits from a low limit to 250/500 limits

 Rate Tables and Charts